 All compilers - even the oldest releases available at Godbolt - report a warning that the destructor might not run.
-Only Clang warns that the behavior is undefined, and only MSVC needs a command line switch, /W2, to enable the warning.
+Only Clang warns that the behavior is undefined, and only MSVC needs a command-line switch, /W2, to enable the warning.
 Note that the default warning level for a Visual-Studio-created project is /W3, so the warning will be reported for the typical user experience.

-Note, however, that all compilers give precisely the same warning for both the undefined case and the well-defined one.
-There is no easy way to clear the warning in the well-defined case other than to arrange to have the warning disabled for both.
+Note, however, that all compilers give precisely the same warning for both the undefined and the well-defined case.
+The warning in the well-defined case cannot be easily cleared other than disabling the warning for both.